LisaPhan3010/LisaPhan3010.github.io/_posts/2023-9-5-AzumaRotation-ProjectA1-FusingEndogenousPICHGenewithmNeon-09-05-2023.md

 - Change media for the cells
 - Add dropwise of transfection mix into the plate
 - Mix well and leave in incubator for 2 days

+- 9-14-2023, split cells from 3.5 cm dish (80%) to 2 of 10 cm dish (20%), 500 uL per dish
+- Also split cells in the reserved plate, take out all cells

+- 9-15-2023, add antibiotic selection
+- Stock Puromycin is 10 ug/mL, the needed Puromycin is 2 ug/10mL
+- Thus, 2/2 x 10 = 2 uL, take 2 uL for each dish
+- Drop and swirl

+- 9-16-2023, change media and add antibiotic again